RoninW3/willh87.github.io/README.md

 Projects that have been completed will be uploaded and will range from HTML, CSS, JS, MERN stack, and others for the duration of the course to showcase my work.

-I will also be adding indepent projects and code as I make my journey into software development.
+I will also be adding independent projects and code as I make my journey into software development.